 The process of making this vegan apple dessert has three folds:

 Make The Apple Filling:

-To make the apple filling, place all the ingredients in a bowl, and give it a gentle stir to make sure that the apples are evenly coated with the arrowroot mixture.
+To make the apple filling, place all the ingredients in a large bowl, and give it a gentle stir to make sure that the apples are evenly coated with the arrowroot mixture.